 - If you have any sugar-cinnamon mixture leftover, just pour it into the butter-pudding mixture and stir.
 Spoon about 1 rounded teaspoon of the melted butter-butterscotch pudding mixture onto the top of each muffin.
 Try to coat each muffin top well so that as it bakes, it will cook down into the crevices.

-- Make the icing- whisk all ingredients together in a small bowl.
+- Whisk all ingredients for the icing together in a small bowl.
 Drizzle icing on each of the muffins.
 Let cool to set.
 Enjoy!

 Can you omit the butterscotch pudding mix?